PRESENTED BY

 ABOUT

-ART X Lagos, in partnership with Cité internationale des arts in Paris and the Embassy of France in Nigeria, have co-constructed RESONANCE, an annual residency program for curators, visual artists, and designers based in Nigeria.
+ART X Lagos, the Cité internationale des arts in Paris and the Embassy of France in Nigeria / Institut Français du Nigeria have co-constructed an annual residency programme for visual artists, designers and curators of all nationalities based in Nigeria, called RESONANCE.

 BENEFITS